pombase/website/src/docs/faq/can-i-retrieve-annotations-to-metabolic-databases-such-as-ec-metacyc-reactome-or-rhea-for-s-pombe-genes.md

 <!-- pombase_categories: Finding data,Using ontologies -->

-The best way to find metabolism-related annotations for *S. pombe* genes is to use the GO annotation data available from PomBase in combination with mappings between GO terms and entries in the various metabolism-oriented databases.
+The best way to find metabolism-related annotations for *S. pombe* genes is to use the GO annotation data available from ${database_name} in combination with mappings between GO terms and entries in the various metabolism-oriented databases.